 They also say you are never to touch the SCOBY to anything metal…she seems a lot hardier than most of the blogs give her credit for!

 I am a big SCOBY fan, it is nice having her in my life.
 She is alive and I treat her with much respect and gratitude for being willing to impart her life and health giving properties into my body and soul.
 She is a good roommate who doesn’t ask for much in return.

 Measurements for making one 10 liter batch of Kambucha

-1/8th to 1/4th of Kambucha from a previous batch.
+1 to 2 liters of Kambucha from a previous batch.
 If you don’t have that, you can use commercial Kambucha or even vinegar, but it will take a couple of batches to get drinkable Kambucha if you start it with vinegar.
 I have heard of people starting their Kambucha only with commercial Kambucha and not having a real SCOBY.

 12 bags of Tea

 Start by cleaning everything very well.

 Place SCOBY in big jar with 2 liters Kombucha from previous batch or commercial

 Add a liter and a half or 2 liters of water to a clean pan on the stove, covered until it comes to a boil.